jstowers/DataStructures/hashTable/src/README.md

 #HASH TABLE

-    No ordered operations, but gain speed in search and insert.
+    No ordered operations, but gain speed in lookup and insertion.

 ### Advantages ###